On this page

 1. DbCommandInterceptor has already implemented all methods of IDbCommandInterceptor, so you only need to inherit from it and override the required methods.

-2. Methods related to queries include ExecuteReader() and ExecuteScalar(), so we override the corresponding pre-execution methods of IDbCommandInterceptor for both synchronous and asynchronous versions.
+2. Methods related to queries include ExecuteReader() and ExecuteScalar(), so we override the pre-execution methods corresponding to IDbCommandInterceptor for both synchronous and asynchronous versions of these two methods.

-• Some mutation syntax that returns values might use ExecuteScalar(), so we skip INSERT, UPDATE, and DELETE statements.
+• Some modification syntax containing return values might use ExecuteScalar(), so we do not process syntax containing INSERT, UPDATE, and DELETE.

-• WITH (NOLOCK) is intended to prevent blocking when data is locked, but it is inappropriate if you are retrieving data to perform a mutation.
-Therefore, we skip syntax containing TOP(1) (e.g., First() or Find()) and TOP(2) (e.g., Single()).
+• WITH (NOLOCK) is intended to avoid blocking when data is locked, but it is not suitable if you are fetching data to perform modifications.
+Therefore, we do not process syntax containing TOP(1) (e.g., First() or Find()) and TOP(2) (e.g., Single()).

 • Added OPTION (OPTIMIZE FOR UNKNOWN); to handle Parameter Sniffing.